Ali Asghar (footballer): International career

 In 1970, Asghar was first selected for the Pakistan national team which competed under the name of PFF XI at the 1970 Jaam-e-Doosti Cup (Friendship Cup) in Iran.
 He also represented the Pakistan youth team at the 1973 AFC Youth Championship in Iran.
 The same year, he toured China with the senior team where the national side played friendlies against local sides including a match against China.
-Asghar was also part of the squad during the 1974 Asian Games, featuring in several matches.
+The next year, Asghar was part of the squad during the 1974 Asian Games, featuring in several matches.

+He also participated at the Afghanistan Republic Day Festival Cup with the national team.
+He was also part of the Pakistan national team for the Saudi Arabia Football Federation International Tournament in 1978.

 Personal life

 Asghar came from a family of footballers.
-His father Ustad Ghulam Muhammad also played football at domestic level in Pakistan.
 Asghar was eldest of ten siblings, and three of his brothers also represented the Pakistan national team.
 His younger brother Ghulam Sarwar captained the gold winning national team at the 1991 South Asian Games in Sri Lanka.

 Death

 Asghar died on 4 January 2001 in a traffic collision.
 At 10:30 in the night, Asghar was returning home on a motorcycle after performing his duty in Pakistan Airlines in Lahore when a speeding motorcycle coming from behind hit him near the railway gate in Mughalpura, Lahore, due to which he lost his life after a ten-day struggle in hospital.